ShenMian/clementine/README.md

 If you'd prefer not to use Git, use the 'Download ZIP' button on the right to get the source as a zip file.

 ### Premake
-Enter folder 'scripts' and run 'generate_[action]_project.sh'/'generate_[action]_project.bat'.
+Enter folder 'Scripts' and run 'generate_[action]_project.sh'/'generate_[action]_project.bat'.
 This will generate the project files corresponding to specific software.

 #### Action options
 - `vs2019` Visual Studio 2019